Welding-alloy-steel

 Applicable processes.

-All the common arc processes are applicable in Welding-alloy-steel, the selection being determined mostly by economic and practical considerations.
 However certain precautions must always be considered: low hydrogen consumables, preheat and postheat to drive hydrogen away and to avoid cold cracking, besides controlling the microstructures formed.

-For these reasons, Shielded Metal Arc Welding is performed with low hydrogen electrodes.
+For these reasons, Shielded Metal Arc Welding-alloy-steel is performed with low hydrogen electrodes.
 The purpose of the selection of filler metal is to match in the weld metal not so much chemistry and composition, but rather the mechanical properties obtainable after proper heat treatment.
 Some electrodes not covered by accepted Standards are offered for special purposes by manufacturers.

 Gas Tungsten Arc Welding is considered best capable of controlling hydrogen content to the minimum and is therefore the process of choice for critical Welding-alloy-steel applications.
-See Tig Welding Tips (Opens a new page) for useful advice.

 Filler metals.